ioanniskousis/amitree-api/README.md

 3. Automated tests are implemented that validate the functionality works as intended
 4. The solution is simple and well organized.
 No extra routes, models, controllers are implemented although a real app in production would require further features
 5. The code is error-resistant and does consider reasonable edge-cases
 6. The API allows a capable front-end developer to build an application.
-A draft example is implemented and is hosted in github at address https://github.com/ioanniskousis/amitree-interact
+A draft example is implemented and is hosted in github at address https://github.com/ioanniskousis/amitree-interact or
+<a href="https://ioanniskousis.github.io/amitree-interact/">open the live demo from here</a>.
+Also can use a <a href="https://ioanniskousis.github.io/amitree-interact?referral_code=cce01187a4764b5f09ee">Sample With Referral Code</a>

 <br/>
 <hr/>